-Etiquette Expert Jean Broke Smith originally trained as a fashion designer, milliner and dress designer and as a Make-up specialist Max Factor before becoming Principal of the Lucie Clayton etiquette, deportment and model school for thirty years.
+Etiquette Expert Jean Broke-Smith originally trained as a fashion designer, milliner and dress designer and as a Make-up specialist Max Factor before becoming Principal of the Lucie Clayton etiquette, deportment and model school for thirty years.

-Jean has covered etiquette and posture in a good number of television programmes both nationally and regionally, not the least of which was the first of the “Faking It” programmes where she turned a working class, nothern girl into a society lady.
+Jean has covered etiquette and posture in a good number of television programmes both nationally and regionally, not the least of which was the first of the “Faking It” programmes where she turned a working class, northern girl into a society lady.
 She also appeared on “Snobs” for Channel 4 which was in the same vein of reality programmes.

 Jean is regularly asked to contribute to news features for national and regional radio including `live` link-ups on a regular basis.

 Still involved in the daily teaching of etiquette and posture, deportment and make-up with her client base in her studio workplace, Jean is a true professional in every sense of the word.